How To Leverage Your Social Media Insights To Grow Your Business

 You can set up as many as 20 different conversion goals, which can be anything from visiting a particular landing page, watching a certain video or completing your contact form.
 These goals are fully customizable so that you can track the exact conversions that are relevant to your business.

-Once set up, you’ll be able to see how many people converted from each social network, thus helping you identify the channels that bring the best ROI for your business.
+Once set up, you’ll be able to see how many people converted from each social platform, thus helping you identify the channels that bring the best ROI for your business.

 4. Identify your target audience